Frequently Asked Questions

 How do I get an IC assignment with APEX?

-The Association of Professional Executives of the Public Service of Canada (APEX) comprises a secretariat with a number of visiting executive (VE) positions, as well as permanent staff to support the administration of the office.
-VE’s are members of the executive cadre.
-Each VE usually leads one or more files within APEX that include: Organizing the annual APEX Symposium; planning and delivering activities in support of the health of Executives; Supporting and delivering services and activities to APEX Members; Supporting the CEO in Membership/Stakeholders engagement/Strategic Policy; Organizing the annual induction ceremony for new EX’s; Supporting Executives with the development of products related to the Terms and Conditions of Employment; Offering anonymous advisory services to executives, and Supporting APEX in the delivery of Communications.
+The Association of Professional Executives of the Public Service of Canada (APEX) comprises a secretariat with a number of APEX Executive (AE) positions, as well as permanent staff to support the administration of the office.
+AE’s are members of the executive cadre.
+Each AE usually leads one or more files within APEX that include: Organizing the annual APEX Symposium; planning and delivering activities in support of the health of Executives; Supporting and delivering services and activities to APEX Members; Supporting the CEO in Membership/Stakeholders engagement/Strategic Policy; Organizing the annual induction ceremony for new EX’s; Supporting Executives with the development of products related to the Terms and Conditions of Employment; Offering anonymous advisory services to executives, and Supporting APEX in the delivery of Communications.

 These assignments can take place at any time during the career of an executive as the goal is that, by taking temporary assignments, employees develop professionally while organizations participating in the Program benefit from new knowledge, skills and approaches.
 Organizations may use the Program for job enrichment, talent management or skills exchange.

-Opportunities for VE assignments are shared with members for their expression of interest as opportunities arise.
+Opportunities for AE assignments are shared with members for their expression of interest as opportunities arise.

 Do the Values and Ethics Code for the Public Sector and Policy on Conflict of Interest and Post-Employment, Appendix B apply to public servants working in the core public administration, who accept temporary assignments with any other sector under the Policy on Interchange Canada?